A Guide to Team Building Activities in D.C.

 7. Chill Out in Rock Creek Park

 You don’t have to travel far from D.C. to unwind in nature.
-Rock Creek Park is one of D.C.’s natural highlights and offers plenty of activities, including hiking, picnicking and horseback riding.
+Rock Creek Park is one of the area's natural highlights.
+You can also enjoy plenty of team building activities in D.C. while in the park.
+Options include hiking, picnicking and horseback riding.
 This massive park (which is more than twice the size of New York’s Central Park) makes for a perfect place for a team to recharge after a day of exploration.

 8. Go on a City Scavenger Hunt

+One of the most unique team building activities in D.C. is participating in a locally themed scavenger hunt.
 From historic landmarks to hidden corners, there's always something to discover in America's capital.
-Plan a landmark-based scavenger hunt and set your team out on a mission to see who can spot the most famous sights first.
+Plan a landmark-based scavenger hunt as your team building activity in D.C. and set your staff out on a mission to see who can spot the most famous sights first.

 9. Stroll Through the National Mall